Comprehensive Program for Feeding Disorders - FAQs

 On average, the feeding day treatment program lasts 6 weeks; however, this can change depending on the child's progress.
 Other factors such as insurance authorization or the child's medical status may impact the length of stay.

-Upon completion of the 6 week program, all children are followed by the feeding team for two years.
-Outpatient visits, phone calls and mailed surveys are all part of the two year follow-up care plan.
+Upon completion of the 6 week program, all children are followed by the feeding team for two years or as long as necessary.
+Outpatient visits are also part of the two year follow-up care plan.

 If I am coming from out of town, what accommodations can be made?